praisahtbrt/CSU-IMU-2023/02advanced-course/02Examples/DA/enkf_l63/enkf_l63.md

 ## Conclusions

-The EnKF does a remarkable job, and there is no evidence of filter divergence in spite of the ill-posedness of the dynamic system.
+1. The EnKF does a remarkable job, and there is no evidence of filter divergence in spite of the ill-posedness of the dynamic system.
 We begin to see a slight phase shift in the forecast, starting around $t=8.$ Usually, by this time, we will have new observations and the forecast can then be reinitialized and updated.
 This example was adapted from the original in Ahmed2020.

+2. Ensemble methods have gained significant popularity because of their simple conceptual formulation and relative ease of implementation.
+No optimization problem is required to be solved.
+They are considered non-intrusive in the sense that current solvers can be easily incorporated with minimal modification, as there is no need to derive model Jacobians or adjoint equations.

+3. Despite the sound mathematical and theoretical foundation of standard Kalman filters (both linear and nonlinear cases), they are not widely utilized in geophysical sciences.
+The major bottleneck in the computational pipeline of Kalman filtering is the update of background covariance matrix.
+In typical implementation, the cost of this step is $O(n^3),$ where $n$ is the size of the state vector.
+Though still manageable for systems of ODEs, hhis becomes prohibitive for PDE systems, usually having dimensions of $10^6$ to $10^9$ unknowns.

 ```python